jolpica/jolpica-f1/docs/endpoints/status.md

 Seasons prior to 2024 may have their corresponding status ids changed to match our updated enumeration of possible statuses ([see here](https://github.com/jolpica/jolpica-f1/blob/71f12b1c9637aa838926abcb6f4840fbfac4d87c/jolpica/formula_one/models/session.py#L64-L71)).
 So it is not recommended to rely on statusId values other than: 1 (Finished), 2 (Disqualified), 3 (Accident), 31 (Retired), 143 (Lapped).

-Please note statusId 3, is currently not implemented for newer seasons, so some statuses that currently return 31 (Retired), may be updated to 3 (Retired) in the future.
+Please note statusId 3, is currently not implemented for newer seasons, so some statuses that currently return 31 (Retired), may be updated to 3 (Accident) in the future.

 **URL** : `/ergast/f1/status/`